 Between now and election day, I’m going to be publishing swing state guides roughly once a week.
-They’ll cover the seven states that currently look likely to decide the election - North Carolina, Georgia, Arizona, Nevada, Wisconsin, Michigan, and Pennsylvania - plus Nebraska’s second congressional district.
-The posts are designed to be digestible guides to understanding the political geography and demographics of each swing state, allowing you to be a more savvy consumer of news in the run up to election night - and on election night itself (so bookmark them!).
+The posts are designed to be digestible guides to understanding the political geography and demographics of each swing state, and I guarantee that they’ll make you the most informed person at your watch party on election night.

 Wisconsin is a state in the Midwest of the United States, a region which has emerged in recent decades as the most pivotal part of the country in presidential elections.
 But within the Midwest, we’re really talking about three states as being particularly important - Pennsylvania, Michigan, and Wisconsin.
 Of those three, Wisconsin was arguably the most pivotal in both 2016 and 2020, because it was the “tipping point state” - the one where the winning candidate’s margin of victory finally put them over the top.1